seanmclane/sm-site/src/pages/posts/2019-10-10---30-fa-project-wild-jungle/index.md

 ![](p6.jpeg)
 *Cleaning one of the cleaner pitches*

 The 5am alarm didn't quite work, so at 5:45 we made coffee and oatmeal, then jugged 600'.
-Another pitch of underclings with a 13-(?) crux led into another dirty crack system.
+Another pitch of underclings with a short 13-(?) aided crux led into another dirty crack system.
 However, everything climbed really well for the follower once cleaned.
 Amazed by our luck at another 70m crack pitch but short on time, we angled up and right to obvious and hopefully easier cracks instead of the chimneys looming above.
 Maybe we'll go that way when we return.
-We still found engaging climbing and fun movement through a roof and right through lower-angle terrain to the summit ridge in ten pitches total.
+We still found engaging climbing and fun movement through a roof and right through lower-angle terrain to the summit ridge to make ten pitches total.

 ![](dirty.jpeg)
 *A dirty, dirty boy*